nacharki/nacharki.github.io/_pages/about.md

 I am a 3nd year PhD student in Statistics & Machine Learning at CMAP, Ecole Polytechnique and TotalEnergies (ex Total) in a CIFRE Contract.
 I am supervised by [Josselin Garnier](https://josselin-garnier.org/), professor at the [CMAP Laboratory](https://portail.polytechnique.edu/cmap/en/presentation), Ecole Polytechnique and Antoine Bertoncello, senior research engineer at [TotalEnergies R&D](https://careers.totalenergies.com/en/our-professions/research-development).

-My actual research project is about _statistical learning and causal inference_ The objective is to develop a data-driven approach, coupling **causality** with **machine learning**, for optimization and decision making, with a focus on **uncertainty quantification**.
+My actual research project is about _Statistical learning and causal inference_.
+The objective is to develop a data-driven approach, coupling **causality** with **machine learning**, for optimization and decision making, with a focus on **uncertainty quantification**.

 Here, you will find link to my publications, talks, and my resume.
 You can also find on the left-hand side links to my social accounts and e-mail, feel free to contact me.
 Have a good day !